A3E 2026 Anaheim

 To truly advance creative innovation, these systems must evolve through a broader range of human perspectives.
 This session explores how inclusivity in the development and deployment of AI and AC—across creative, technical, and leadership roles—can foster richer artistic outcomes and more encompassing technologies.
 Participants will engage in a forward-looking discussion on how the next generation of creative workflows can reflect the full diversity of human creativity, ensuring that the tools shaping the future of music and entertainment are as inclusive and inspired as the artists who use them.

-Friday, January 23rd, 2026; 12:00PM – 1:00PM Pacific Time; Hilton Anaheim; Room TBA
+Friday, January 23rd, 2026; 12:00PM - 1:00PM Pacific Time; Hilton Anaheim, 4th Floor, Huntington Room

 On-Device AI for DAWs & Instruments